Summer learning loss?

 pi, primes, and the golden ratio), geometry, logic, topology, and chaos

-Let kids explore interests that don’t fit into the standard school curriculum
+4. Let kids explore interests that don't fit into the standard, school-year curriculum

 How many students have been bored by school, and then--one lucky